artefactual/atom-docs/user-manual/import-export/csv-validation.rst

 * **Test class:** CsvIOTitleLengthValidator

-This test is field length check that is specific to Archival Descriptions.
+This test is a field length check that is specific to Archival Descriptions.
 It works the same way as :ref:`csv-validation-fieldlength` and checks if the ``title`` is longer than 1024 characters.
-However unlike the general field length check, this results in an :ref:`csv-validation-error`.
+However, unlike the generalfield length check, this results in an :ref:`csv-validation-error`.

 .. _csv-validation-eventdate: